synaptics-cpt/tourmalet/Docs/BuildingAndroid.md

 In order to successfully build an Android image, make sure your host system meets or exceeds the following minimum requirements:  At least 250GB of free disk space and at least 16GB of RAM/swap.

-The setup and build processes have been verified with [Ubuntu 14.04 LTS x86_64 desktop](http://old-releases.ubuntu.com/releases/trusty/) and [Ubuntu 12.04 LTS x86_64 desktop](http://old-releases.ubuntu.com/releases/precise/), [installation instructions](http://www.ubuntu.com/download/desktop); other versions of Ubuntu or other GNU/Linux distributions should work, but some the package installation steps may differ.
+The setup and build processes have been verified with [Ubuntu 14.04 LTS x86_64 desktop](http://old-releases.ubuntu.com/releases/trusty/) and [Ubuntu 12.04 LTS x86_64 desktop](http://old-releases.ubuntu.com/releases/precise/) ([installation instructions](http://www.ubuntu.com/download/desktop)); other versions of Ubuntu or other GNU/Linux distributions should work, but some the package installation steps may differ.

 The build is performed entirely on a terminal emulator.
 On Ubuntu, once logged in, click the Ubuntu logo in the upper-left corner (a tooltip "Dash Home" will show when the mouse is over this logo) and type "terminal".
 Select XTerm or your preferred terminal program.